 But before I get to my reviews of IKEA’s armchair selections, I should lay out what’s important to me in choosing an armchair.
 You may have a different set of criteria than I do.

-When we’re looking for an armchair, we want something that’s always going to be comfortable to sit in – not just when we have guests over.
 It doesn’t have to be nappable, or the primary seat in the room, but it’s got to be an armchair that we’d gravitate towards if we want to watch tv, knit, or read actively.
-I don’t wish to have “show” furniture in my living room!

-We also want something that’s easily cleanable, since we have a 40-lb husky/corgi mix who sheds like you wouldn’t believe and always has muddy paws (#DogMomLife).
 Also, we host our family and friends and have 9 nephews between the ages of 1 and 10 that come and hang out with us.
-All the furniture in our living room needs to be sturdy and durable!
+All the furniture in our living room needs to be sturdy and durable, made out of solid wood, and maybe even have removable covers!

 Armchair Reviews